cogment/cogment-tutorial-rps/README.md

 From each of the step's directory you can run the following.

-Run the code generation phase and build the project using
+Install dependencies, run the code generation phase and build the project using

 ```
-./run.sh build
+./run.sh install
 ```

 Then launch the environment, agents and orchestrator services: